michaeljclark/glyph/README.md

+# glyph

+> a super regular RISC that encodes constants in immediate blocks.

-## glyph
+## introduction

-glyph is a super regular RISC that encodes constants in immediate blocks.
+glyph is a super regular RISC architecture that encodes constants in a secondary constant stream accessed via an immediate base register. the immediate base register branches like the program counter and the call instructions sets _(pc,ib)_ together for procedure calls and returns.

+glyph uses relative addresses in its link register which is different to typical RISC architectures. glyph achieves this by packing two 32-bit relative _(pc,ib)_ displacements into an _i32x2_ vector.

+immediate blocks can be linked together using relative displacements and switched using a constant branch instruction detailed below. immediate blocks, unlike typical RISC architectures, mean relocations are simple word sizes like CISC architectures, are aligned and can use C-style structure packing rules.

 - 16-bit compressed instruction packets can access 8x64-bit registers.
 - (pc,ib) is a special program counter and immediate base register pair.